 Native American Plum

-This deciduous tree typically grows to 15-25' tall with a broad, spreading crown.
+Native American Plum grows to 15-25' tall with a broad, spreading crown.
 As a shrub, it suckers freely and can form large colonies.
-The 2 to 5 inch white flowers appear in early spring before the foliage appears.
+It’s adaptive to a variety of location and soil conditions and is even drought-tolerant.

 |Mature Height||12 - 20 feet|